aakilfernandes/aakilfernandes.github.io/_posts/2016-06-20-what-satoshi-would-say-about-the-dao-fork.md

 layout: post
 ---

 Why does it take 3 days to send a bank transfer?
 You might think it has to do with outdated technology.
 This is incorrect.
 The reason that bank transfers take 3 days is because bank transfers are reversible, and therefore banking institutions are on the hook for fraud and crime.
-Those 3 days are spent on AML/KYC and getting partner banks to sign off on transactions before they can be "finalized".
+Those 3 days are spent on due diligence and getting partner banks to sign off on transactions before they can be "finalized".

 Reversibility, often thought of as a feature, is more often a bug.
 If regulators realize you have the ability to reverse transactions, they will force you to reverse transactions they don't like.